 From the first pedal, you'll want to keep your knees bent slightly and keep your back straight.
 If your elliptical machine has a seat, use it to readjust your balance.
 Otherwise, pause your program in the middle so you don't end up twisting an ankle.

-An elliptical machine is the best investment you can make to maintain your weight while staying at home.
+The best elliptical under 1000 is the ideal investment you can make to maintain your weight while staying at home.

 With all the information mentioned above and our recommendations, you should have no problem finding a suitable machine to reach your goal.
 However, if you cannot afford the ones we’ve listed, that’s no problem either.